Albert Gallatin: Legacy

 In 1791, Gallatin was elected to the American Philosophical Society.
-Gallatin is commemorated in the naming of a number of counties, roads, and streets, as well as through his association with New York University.
+He is commemorated in the naming of a number of counties, roads, and streets, as well as through his association with New York University.
 The Gallatin River, named by the Lewis and Clark expedition, is one of three rivers (along with the Jefferson River and the Madison River) that converge near Three Forks, Montana to form the Missouri River.
 The town of Three Forks is in Gallatin County, Montana, and Montana also hosts Gallatin National Forest and Gallatin Range.
-Gallatin, Tennessee, the seat of Sumner County and Gallatin County, Kentucky are also named for Gallatin.
+Gallatin, Tennessee, the seat of Sumner County are also named for Gallatin as are Gallatin County, Illinois and Gallatin County, Kentucky.
 Gallatin's home of Friendship Hill is maintained by the National Park Service.
 A statue of Gallatin stands at the northern entrance of the Treasury Building; a statue of Hamilton stands at the building's southern entrance.
 The Albert Gallatin Area School District, located in southwestern Fayette County, Pennsylvania, and having contained within Gallatin's home, Friendship Hill, is also named after Gallatin.
 Businessman Albert Gallatin Edwards (who founded his eponymous brokerage firm in 1887 which folded into Wachovia in 2007) was named after Gallatin.

 Gallatin's name is associated with NYU's Gallatin School of Individualized Study.
 New York University's internal course enrollment website for matriculating students is named "NYU Albert", after Gallatin.
-Gallatin is featured on three U.S. stamps, including one issued in 1967 with the unusual denomination of 1¼¢.
+Gallatin is featured on three U.S. stamps, including one issued in 1967 with the unusual denomination of 1 1/4¢.
 Gallatin is also portrayed in the center of the $500 denomination set of Greenbacks (series 1862–63) currency issue.